-The program in Drama promotes the understanding and practice of the entirety of the dramatic arts.
+The B.A. in Drama promotes the understanding and practice of the entirety of the dramatic arts.
 It provides students the opportunity to learn all the facets of dramatic production.
-Through interdisciplinary educational approaches, the Drama major provides students with the opportunity to acquire the skills necessary to meet the demands of an ever-evolving technological and international marketplace.
+Through interdisciplinary educational approaches, the B.A. in Drama provides students with the opportunity to acquire the skills necessary to meet the demands of an ever-evolving marketplace.

-The Drama major is intended for students who are interested in positions within the dramatic arts, whether in performance, creation, or production.
-A student who majors in Drama is someone who seeks to become a complete artist with all the skills necessary to perform across a wide range of media within the dramatic industry.
+The B.A. in Drama major is intended for students who are interested in positions within the dramatic arts, whether in performance, creation, or production.